WuphonsReach/blog/_posts/2018/2018-10-18-rw-LostColonyOfPurdom3.markdown

 ## 5500

-5500 Dec 6th: Paja (M, 26) wanders in and joins.
+**Dec 6th**: Paja (M, 26) wanders in and joins.
 Kind, iron-willed, but with chemical fascination.
 No strong skills.

 ## 5501

-5501 Jul 1st: Mitsuya (M, 18) wanders in and joins.
+**Jul 1st**: Mitsuya (M, 18) wanders in and joins.
 A depressive neurotic misogynist.
 He's going to be lots of fun.
 Won't do dumb labor and his only interest is construction.
 Paja just got demoted to hauler/janitor.

-5501 Jul 11th: Three colonists come down with flu.
+**Jul 11th**: Three colonists come down with flu.

-5501 Sep 12th: I need to setup a caravan to haul all the excess of short bows and tribalwear to a nearby settlement.
+**Sep 12th**: I need to setup a caravan to haul all the excess of short bows and tribalwear to a nearby settlement.
 I have sixty-seven awful quality and eighty-one poor quality short bows.
 Five colonists (leaving Dyami and Wen behind) can carry about 170kg.
 With six bedrolls and 1800 pemmican, that leaves me about 100kg for cargo, or about 180 bows.
 Travel time to the Devotion District settlement of Lenlia Social League (LSL)) is about five days.

-5501 Sep 14th: Our caravan meets up with a friendly caravan from Nalaneron.
+**Sep 14th**: Our caravan meets up with a friendly caravan from Nalaneron.
 Mapiya was able to trade everything for twelve incendiary shells and sixty silver.
 Our caravan can turn around and come home.
 At home, a small band of traders wandered past and we unloaded the rest of the good/normal quality short bows in exchange for buying a Heavy SMG and some silver.

-5501 Dec 7th: Mitsuya (M, 18), our resident neurotic, managed to have an accident and set the research room on fire.
+**Dec 7th**: Mitsuya (M, 18), our resident neurotic, managed to have an accident and set the research room on fire.
 That was nasty because the long house has wood walls (but ironwood floors) and lots of wood furniture.
 I had to break open the side walls to the outside to keep temperatures low enough to fight the fire.
 All of my colonists suffered at least small burns and Mitsuya got the worst of it.
 (Note: The mod that causes small accidents is called )

 ## 5502